ParvikaShekhawat/safety-web/README.md

 ---

-## 🛑 GitHub Push Safety
+🔐 GitHub Safety Practices

-To ensure secrets aren’t pushed:
+To protect sensitive data:

-- Always create a `.gitignore`
+.env files and credentials are excluded via .gitignore

-- Never commit `.env` or credentials
+Use environment variables for keys and secrets

-- Use tools like [BFG Repo-Cleaner](https://rtyley.github.io/bfg-repo-cleaner/) if you accidentally pushed secrets
+If secrets are accidentally pushed, use BFG Repo-Cleaner

 ---